pts/pts-xtiny/README.txt

 You have to install the compiler separately.
 You can install it from package (e.g. `sudo apt-get install gcc' on Debian-ish systems).

-pts-xtiny includes a linker (ld.xtiny) from a recent GNU Binutils, so it doesn't matter which version of Binutils you have installed, except fro the assembler (as).
+pts-xtiny includes a linker (ld.xtiny) and an assembler (as.xtiny), and it doesn't use the GNU Binutils installed to your system.
+Thus your Binutils can be very old (and incompatible with pts-xtiny), pts-xtiny will still work consistently.

 Q3.
 Which architectures are supported?
 """"""""""""""""""""""""""""""""""""""